orsonteodoro/oiledmachine-overlay/README.md

 The requirement is based partly on the overlay's maintainer shift towards a more defensive posture on cybersecurity.

-BOLT and PGO will be deprecated or removed in ebuilds containing the cflags-hardened or rustflags eclass.
-These optimizations may affect the integrity of -D_FORTIFY_SOURCE flag.
-Estimates indicate when one or both are applied it may be high CVSS severity even when -fno-* mitigations applied.
-If applied the wrong way, it can undo the -fno- flag.
+BOLT and PGO will still be a user choice.

+There are two narratives.
+It is unknown which narrative holds.

+* PGO/BOLT will increase the attack complexity lowering the CVSS score.
+The mitigation is almost half when complexity increased in this narrative.
+* PGO/BOLT will compromise the integrity of -D_FORTIFY_SOURCE checks.
+The CVSS score maybe drops quarter in this narrative but estimated to be high.

 #### Requirements